Skip to main content

 • Chunky Removal Technique: Removal of amalgam in large chunks to reduce the grinding of the amalgam that releases mercury vapor.

-• Minimized Vapor Inhalation: Utilization of high-powered suction, often dual high volume evacuation systems, to minimize the exposure to and inhalation of mercury vapor.
+• Minimized Vapor Inhalation: Utilization of high-powered suction, often dual high-volume evacuation systems, to minimize the exposure to and inhalation of mercury vapor.
 A nasal hood with 100% oxygen flow is also a very effective adjunct.

 • Isolation System: A dedicated isolation system further reduces mercury exposure.